Near Blue Earth in Faribault County, Minnesota — The American Midwest (Upper Plains)

 A Golden Dedication for I-90

 Celebrants, including national and state officials, contractors, Miss America and area residents, gathered in the area now occupied by the Blue Earth Rest Areas.
 Many attendees received pens with the inscription "I-90 Golden Spike Dedication, Sept.
 23, 1978".
 The celebration included a flyover by Minnesota Air National Guard jets and the debut of a 56-foot tall replica of the Jolly Green Giant which has overlooked the City of Blue Earth ever since.
-After the ribbon-cutting ceremony, attended by 2,500 people, a line of vintage cars and trucks crossed the gold pavement.
+After the ribbon-cutting ceremony, attended by 2,500 people,

 Planning for the $256 million project began in 1958.
-Stretching from Boston to Seattle, I-90 is the nation's longest and
+Stretching from Boston to Seattle, I-90 is the nation's longest and the northernmost east-to-west, coast-to-coast interstate.
+At 70 mph it would take a motorist 44 hours to travel its length.

 Like the other interstate highways, I-90 lived up to expectations by providing faster and safer travel.
 The Interstates brought other changes, both positive and negative.
 Some communities experienced economic growth while others suffered as business moved away from older highways.
 I-90's impact in southern Minnesota continues to shape the region.